Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - *__They were out in the open and Gatsby was content__*.

 - But with every word she was drawing further and further into herself, so he gave that up, and only the dead dream __fought on__ as the afternoon slipped away, __trying__ to touch what was no longer tangible, __struggling__ unhappily, undespairingly, towards that lost voice across the room.

+- Thirty - the promise of a decade of loneliness, a __thinning list of__ single men to know, a __thinning brief-case__ of enthusiasm, thinning hair.
+But there was Jordan beside me, who, unlike Daisy, was __too wise ever to__ carry __well-forgotten__ dreams from age to age.